 I am often asked "Where do you get your inspiration from?".
 For this reason I thought I would share with you what inspires me and where I get my inspiration from.

 Today, we are exposed to images just about anywhere and everywhere.
-For a moment, just think about how much time you spend on Instagram, and then there's Pinterest; where you can have up to 500 Pinterest boards and save 200, 000 pins.
+For a moment, just think about how much time you spend on Instagram, and then there's Pinterest; where you can have up to 500 Pinterest boards and save thousands of pins.
 It seems exciting when you're all caught up in it, but often I find that this over-saturation can become overwhelming at times and even block my creative thinking.